-- Concurrent disturbances of both consciousness and cognition (including attention, memory, visuospatial function, executive function) often accompanied by changes in psychomotor behavior, perception, emotion, and sleep-wake cycle
+- Concurrent disturbances of both consciousness and cognition resulting in disturbances of attention (and additional memory, visuospatial and/or executive dysfunction) often accompanied by changes in psychomotor behavior, perception, emotion, and sleep-wake cycle.

 - Duration is variable, but onset is often abrupt, usually over the course of hours to days, and ranging in severity.